-Hi, I am Daniel and I run this blog together with my lovely wife and our two little boys.
-This DIY blog is where we document our family’s journey of building our own smart home.
+Hi, I am Daniel and I run this blog together with my lovely wife.
+This DIY Smart Home blog is where we document our family’s journey of building our own DIY smart home.

 I am a mechanical engineer by profession and have always loved tinkering with gadgets.
-So my wife was not surprised when I started getting interested in home security cameras and home automation.
+So when we bought our first home, I quickly got interested in home security cameras and home automation.

 There are some common sense requirements we have from our smart home:

-- It should work even if the Internet connection goes down or the manufacturer’s servers are unavailable, in the words it should not be Internet-reliant (also called local-processing)
+- Local Processing Only: It should work even if the Internet connection goes down or the manufacturer’s servers are unavailable.
+In other words, it should not be Internet-reliant.

-- It should not store our data on the cloud, unless we choose to for backup purposes (also called local data storage).
+- Local Data Storage Only: It should not store our data on the cloud, unless we choose to for backup purposes.
+In other words, it should not be cloud-reliant.

-- It should not cost us a monthly fee or force us to buy a subscription for basic functionality.
+- No monthly fees: It should not cost us a monthly subscription fee or force us to buy a subscription for core functionality.

 Finding reliable and trustworthy resources to help decide which brands to go for, which features to look for and what to avoid is far more difficult than it should be.

-The Internet is full of commercial blogs and websites that have hidden agendas and don’t really care about your needs and your wallet.
-If we had followed the so-called ‘smart home expert’s’ recommendations, we would have ended up with a mountain of stuff that doesn’t really work with each other and a hefty monthly bill.
+The Internet is chock-full of commercial blogs and websites that have hidden agendas and don’t really care about your needs and your wallet.
+If we had followed the so-called ‘smart home experts’ recommendations, we would have ended up with a mountain of stuff that doesn’t really work with each other and a hefty monthly subscriptions bill.

 Why insist on local processing and local data storage?